Lazel102/SciTok/README.md

 MY_STARTURL="<https://www.tiktok.com/tag/example>" docker-compose up
 ```

 Next, navigate to http://localhost:7474 in your preferred web browser or even through the Neo4j Browser.
 The authentication details specified in the .env file can be used to access the data.
-For a brief introduction on how to use a Neo4j database, refer to this guide.
+For a brief introduction to the usage of a Neo4j database, refer to [this guide](https://www.google.com/search?client=safari&rls=en&q=neo4j+tutorial+cypher&ie=UTF-8&oe=UTF-8).
 To confirm if everything is working, execute the following in one of the input fields:

 ```
 Match(n) return(n)